timholds/Manim-Post-Training-Dataset-V2/extractors/sources/LEARNING.md

+## Order of Operations for Cleaning
 Rendering validation comes last, since it's the most expensive

 We don't even need to render the videos directly, since this would take up quite a bit of space.
 It's cool to think about the code being a latent, compressed version of the video, and the type of intelligent system it takes to uncompress this into it's most elegant form.

+Inter-scene dependencies are a problem, since we are trying to teach the model to write self-contained scenes.
+This is where most of the brain power comes in, since things like inlining functions, etc

 How should we handle custom assets?
 Should we just replace them with boxes? should we try to give the model access to a fixed database of assets and teach it how to use them like any other tool?
 One idea: